Why Are There No Visitors From Outer Space?

 There was a relatively short time frame when oxygen stress was beginning to kill many prokaryotes, but before all anaerobic cells died.
 The merger came about in part because of a unique characteristics of the two cells.

-The archaeon had developed a DNA mutation that provided greater flexibility of its cell membrane, allowing it to surround and ingest objects touching it.
+The archaeon had developed a DNA mutation that provided greater flexibility of its cell membrane, allowing it to surround and pull inside objects touching it for ingestion.
 The aerobic bacteria could perform a chemical exchange with the archaeon that reduced its oxygen load, and supplied it with energy, in the form of ATP molecules as a waste product.
+When the aerobic bacteria slipped into a fold of the archaeon, possibly as a parasite, it was engulfed by the archaeon.

-This symbiotic arrangement meant that the archaeon did not consume the aerobic as it normally would, but kept it as an organelle.
+This led to a symbiotic arrangement where the archaeon did not consume the aerobic as it normally would, but kept it as an organelle.
 The short time frame for this arrangement to occur, plus the rare DNA capability and compatibility of both cells, make the formation of eukaryotes a chance event less likely to happen on other planets.

 Eukaryotes, with their better energy source, are able to grow much larger than prokaryotes, create more elaborate DNA, and evolve into complex multicellular organisms that lead to intelligent life.

-So on many planets, eukaryotes probably do not form, and intelligent life never emerges.
-This may be why we have no visitors from other planets.
+So on many planets without large oceans, eukaryotes probably do not form, and intelligent life never emerges.
+This is yet another reason why we have no visitors from other planets.
 While the probability of eukaryotes forming on most planets seems unlikely, it happened on Earth, resulting in the evolution of modern humans.

-In Part II we look at other roadblocks to the development of intelligent life on a planet, assuming that eukaryotes do develop.
+In Part II we look at other roadblocks to the development of intelligent life on a planet, assuming that the planet is suitable to life and eukaryotes develop.

 © 2023-2025 by Topicnews.org